Chief Event Officer Complete Guide 2026

 No Budget for Proper Support – A CEO costs $120K–$200K+ annually.
 If you can't invest in their success (team, tools, budget), don't hire one.

-Full-Time vs. Fractional CEO: The Business Case
+Full-Time vs. Fractional Chief Event Officer: The Business Case

 One of the biggest decisions is whether to hire a full-time Chief Event Officer or a fractional executive.
 Let's be straight: This decision depends on your situation, not on what sounds "better."